-Aidam makes his home with his father and his mother.
-Making beds and running errands are his household duties.
+In his home, Aidam helps by making beds and running errands.
+He lives with his father and his mother.
 His father is sometimes employed and his mother maintains the home.
 There are 2 children in the family.

 As part of Compassion's ministry, Aidam participates in church activities.
 He is also in primary school where his performance is average.
 Soccer and playing with marbles are his favorite activities.